||Does time in placement vary for detained juveniles and committed juveniles?

 [ CSV file ]

-- One-third (33%) of committed juveniles, but just 8% of detained juveniles, remained in placement 6 months after admission.
+- About one-third (33%) of committed juveniles, but less than 8% of detained juveniles, remained in placement 6 months after admission.

-- Among detained offenders (those awaiting adjudication, disposition, or placement elsewhere), 79% had been in the facility for at least a week, 62% for at least 15 days, and 43% for at least 30 days.
-By 60 days, only 26% of these detained offenders remained in placement; and by 90 days, 18% remained.
+- Among detained offenders (those awaiting adjudication, disposition, or placement elsewhere), about 72% had been in the facility for at least 10 days, 57% for at least 15 days, and 46% for at least 30 days.
+By 60 days, only 28% of these detained offenders remained in placement; and by 90 days, 18% remained.

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home